- Decrease font

 The Company designs, manufactures and markets a complete line of coordinated products using its portfolio of brands and licenses combined with certain third-party brands, distributed through major retailers located mostly throughout South America.
 Products include bed sheets and pillowcases, tablecloths, towels, rugs and bath accessories.

 This product category is represented by pillows, mattress pads, comforters and bedspreads.
-Main production units of these products are located in Martinsville (VA), Commerce (CA) and Bartlesville (OK), in the United States, and Blumenau, in Brazil.

 The Company manufactures and sells yarns, fabrics and textile waste to clients represented mainly by small and medium garment and knitwear companies in Brazil.
 Additionally, the Company sells natural, dyed and printed fabrics.